 To TGbf editor: Please modify the text at P144L55 as follows.

-An unassociated non-AP STA solicits sensing measurement session initiation by issuing an MLMESENSMSMTQUERY.request primitive that results in the transmission of a Sensing Measurement Query frame to the AP.
+To solicit a sensing measurement session initiation, the SME of an unassociated non-AP STA issues an MLMESENSMSMTQUERY.request primitive that results in the transmission of a Sensing Measurement Query frame to the AP. (#4177)

 4037